estruyf/blog-content/content/posts/2023-03-27-managing-my-hugo-website-with-a-content-and-asset-submodule.md

 One of the nice features of Visual Studio Code is that it notices that you are working with two git repositories instead of writing these commands manually.
 Visual Studio Code can do it all for you.

+## Things to do after cloning your repository

+When you clone your repository, you will notice that the submodule is not initialized.
+To initialize the submodule, you need to run the following command:

+{{< highlight bash "linenos=table,noclasses=false" >}}
+git submodule update --init --recursive --remote
+{{< / highlight >}}

+- The `--init` flag tells git to initialize the submodule.
+- The `--recursive` flag tells git to initialize all submodules within the submodule.
+- The `--remote` flag tells git to fetch the latest commits from the remote repository.

+This command fetches the latest commit of the submodule but is not yet checked out to the correct branch.
+To do that, you need to run the following command:

+{{< highlight bash "linenos=table,noclasses=false" >}}
+git submodule foreach git checkout main
+{{< / highlight >}}

 ## Front Matter CMS configuration changes

 As I mentioned earlier, I also moved my `frontmatter.json` file to the content repository.
-The `<submodule_folder>` I used, is `.frontmatter`.
+The `<submodule_folder>` I used is `.frontmatter`.
 This way, all of the CMS content is in one place.

 {{< caption-new "/uploads/2023/03/blog-content.png" "Blog content structure"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAFCAYAAAB8ZH1oAAAAAklEQVR4AewaftIAAAB5SURBVD3By00EQRBEwZdZLTggrSErceECXuAOJrIeMdP1QRyGCN1f376eX27vuTeZycVhJGOb8/h5LOLpY5/n53kcOALbZG4yhz8RAYOWJGwz00iBLKabixAYVuYGhqrGbmaGquZiNwhWVX2vWCNBd9PVSPzrLkCPX4U0O/UOobIPAAAAAElFTkSuQmCC" "999" >}}